-A person is unlawful when he/she possesses, with the intent to use, drug paraphernalia which is used for packaging, manufacturing, injecting, ingesting, inhaling or otherwise introducing into the human body a controlled substance in violation State of Georgia Statute under Official Code of Georgia Annotated 16-13-1.
+A person is unlawful when he/she possesses, with the intent to use, drug paraphernalia which is used for packaging, manufacturing, injecting, ingesting, inhaling or otherwise introducing into the human body a controlled substance in violation State of Georgia Statute under Official Code of Georgia Annotated 16-13-1 importing/exporting or distributing these substances will face criminal and civil penalties.
+University Students engaging in these activities will also be held responsible under the University's illegal substances policies and the Student Code of Conduct.